hyperledger/besu-docs/docs/HowTo/Configure/Consensus-Protocols/IBFT.md

 Besu implements the IBFT 2.0 Proof-of-Authority (PoA) consensus protocol.
 Private networks can use IBFT 2.0.

+!!! warning

+    Configure your network to ensure you never lose 1/3 or more of your validators.
+If more than 1/3 of validators stop participating, new blocks are no longer be created.

 In IBFT 2.0 networks, approved accounts, known as validators, validate transactions and blocks.
 Validators take turns to create the next block.
 Before inserting the block onto the chain, a super-majority (greater than 66%) of validators must first sign the block.